-Turning Books into Books: The Artful Alchemy of Creative Salvage
+Turning Books into Books: Creative Salvage

 Participants in this workshop will magically transform salvaged books into new works of art.
 We will explore a variety of inventive ways of working with old books, combining mixed media and vintage ephemera, with traditional book and box making techniques.
 We will create hand bound journals with exquisite exposed spines, covers made from the fronts of reclaimed books, and found papers inside.
 We will create new worlds within rescued vintage Reader’s Digest Condensed Books, using the art of three dimensional collage.
 We will create an archival box from a larger book that will house a fascinating assortment of small scale books, collages, and additional treasures.
 A cornucopia of mixed media and traditional book arts techniques will be covered, including making custom book cloth, collage with found images, image transfer techniques, paper cutting, carving stamps for relief printing, and more!

 All skill levels are welcome, from absolute beginners to skilled book arts practitioners.